jumistrandberg/dashboard/README.md

 Made in stressful state after I realised I could not do what I wanted with the currency API, but quickly found myself enjoying coding a little while working on something more fun.
 As I was running out of time I opted to abandon my original idea and go for something simpler to be able to move on in the project.
 - Suffers same lack of error handling as all scripts.
 - Could have improved maintainability by using object to create a poke object, but as I was not enjoying this project and running out of time, I used what I was more comfortable with.
+- ##### Update: Tried using a class, but don't know if it was any point since there is only 1 instance of Pokemon (for now).
+Still learned a lot.
 - This much repetition could be avoided with objects.
 - Many async operations, not maintainable, could cause callback chaining.
 - Code overall is not very readable nor maintainable.